Argead dynasty: Succession disputes

 Additionally, long-established monarchs could still face a rebellion by a relative when the former's kingship was perceived to be weak.
 An example was Philip's rebellion against his older brother, king Perdiccas II, in the prelude to the Peloponnesian War (433–431 BCE).

 List of rulers

 Family tree

+Modern historians disagree on a number of details concerning the genealogy of the Argead dynasty.
+Robin Lane Fox, for example, refutes Nicholas Hammond's claim that Ptolemy of Aloros was Amyntas II's son, arguing that Ptolemy was neither his son nor an Argead.
+Consequently, the charts below do not account for every chronological, genealogical, and dynastic complexity.
+Instead, they represent one common reconstruction of the Argeads advanced by historians such as Hammond, Elizabeth Carney, and Joseph Roisman.